utkarsh2811/docs-dev/source/includes/_collection-data.md

 - `type`

-This attribute defines the type of collection with possible values such as `primary` and `referenced`.
-Primary identifier has a direct relation with the collection's attributes which are listed in identifiers fields whereas referenced identifier references to some other identifier which is of type primary
+This attribute defines the type of collection with possible values such as `primary`, `foreign` and `user`.
+All three of them must have fields from their respective collection schemas in their own schemas.
+Primary identifier identifies an object directly from the collection, foreign identifier identifies object from some other collection via a `referenceId` and user identifer is special kind of foreign identifier which stitches multiple profile collection having same attribute value for identifier.

 - `name`